-Figure 6-14.
+Figure 6-10.
 Fault Module

 All fault modules provide immediate fault detection but only once per DPWM switching cycle.
-Each one of the fault modules own a separate max_count and the fault flag will be set only if sequential cycle-by-cycle fault count exceeds max_count.
+Each one of the fault modules own a separate max\count and the fault flag will be set only if sequential cycle-by-cycle faults count exceeds max\count.

-Once the fault flag is set, DPWMs need to be disabled by DPWM_EN going low in order to clear the fault flags.
-Please note, all four Fault Modules share the same DPWM_EN control, all fault flags (output of Fault Modules) will be cleared simultaneously.
+Once the fault flag is set DPWMs need to be disabled by DPWM\EN going low in order to clear the fault flags.